 My name is Holger Bartel, I’m a web design consultant and front end developer living in Hong Kong.

 After starting to work as a freelance web designer/developer in the fairly early days of the web, I co-founded the design studio uforepublic in 2001.
-We then opened our second office in Hong Kong in 2009.
+In 2009 we opened our second office in Hong Kong.

-I have gained expertise in many different areas of web design & development, but now mainly advise on strategy as well as design, and develop responsive and mobile websites with a focus on performance and high standards.
-Bottom line: I like stuff that just works well.
+I have worked in many different areas of web design & development, but now mainly advise on strategy as well as design, and develop high-performance websites.
+I like stuff that just works well.

-You can contact me via email@example.com, find me on Twitter or connect with me on LinkedIn or find me on pretty much any other (more or less) relevant social media site out there.
+You can contact me via email@example.com, find me on Twitter or connect with me on LinkedIn.
 (If we haven't met yet and you would like to connect on LinkedIn, it would be great if you'd drop me a line about who you are and why you want to connect ;))

-If you are looking for a speaker for your web design conference or a technical workshop, have a look at my speaking page and don't hesitate to reach out.
+If you are looking for a speaker for your web design conference or a technical workshop, have a look at my speaking page and don't hesitate to contact me.

 Other Things I Do

-This site is powered by Kirby, IMHO the most awesome CMS out there, and currently uses Gentium Basic & Open Sans from Google fonts.
-This site serves as my personal playground, where I sometimes try and experiment with new techniques and technologies.
+This site is powered by Kirby and serves as my personal playground, where I sometimes try new techniques and technologies.
 If you notice that something doesn't work correctly, feel free to reach out and let me know.
-If you just think it doesn't look nice enough, I consider this site a constant work in progress which will hopefully look awesome one day ;)